How I Organize Python Libraries

 Some might argue that the previously mentioned

-because they act as a framework—not just a set of helpers.
+pyswarkI/O system belongs in/util, but I placed them in/corebecause they act as a framework—not just a set of helpers.
 It’s a judgment call, but that’s my reasoning.

 Guideline: modules in

-should not be imported by anything in/lib
+/utilshould not be imported by anything in/libor/core

 What goes in the other packages?

-, all other packages should reflect features or domains specific to the library.
+Outside of /lib, /core, and /util, all other packages should reflect features or domains specific to the library.

 -